RalphHightower/blog/_posts/2024-11-21-TrumpWantsToKillFederalGovernment.md

 ---
 layout: post
-tags: [Donald Trump, president-elect, federal government, king]
+tags: [president-elect, federal government, king]
-categories: [2024 post election]
+categories: [Donald Trump]
 date: 2024-11-21 7:28 PM
 excerpt: 'If Trump successfully pushed for the elimination of that law, he could gain unilateral power to defund vast swaths of the federal government, refuse to dole out foreign aid, or withhold federal funds to pressure others to bend to his will.'
 #image: 'BASEURL/assets/blog/img/.png'